 "It's terrible," defenseman Johnny Boychuk says.
 "We're up one and ready go to Game 7.
 Then, all of a sudden, it's over."

 1980: The Atlanta Flames relocate to Calgary, Alberta.
 The team keeps the name "Flames" and will play its home games in the Stampede Corral for three seasons until the Olympic Saddledome (now Scotiabank Saddledome) is completed in time for the 1983-84 season.

-1995: The New Jersey Devils win the Stanley Cup for the first time in franchise history, completing a four-game sweep of the Final by defeating the visiting Detroit Red Wings 5-2 in East Rutherford, New Jersey.
-Center Neil Broten's second goal of the game,at 7:56 of the second period, puts the Devils ahead 3-2 and turns out to be the Cup-winner.
+1995: The New Jersey Devils win the Stanley Cup for the first time in franchise history, completing a four-game sweep of the Final by defeating the Detroit Red Wings 5-2 in East Rutherford, New Jersey.
+Center Neil Broten's second goal of the game, at 7:56 of the second period, puts the Devils ahead 3-2 and turns out to be the Cup-winner.
 Shawn Chambers also scores twice for New Jersey, which limits the Red Wings to 16 shots on goal and outshoots them 10-1 in the third period.
 Devils forward Claude Lemieux, who scores 13 goals in 20 postseason games, wins the Conn Smythe Trophy as playoff MVP.